kubernetes/community/mentoring/README.md

 ---
-Title: Kubernetes Mentoring Initiative
+Title: Kubernetes Upstream Mentoring Programs
 ---

-# Kubernetes Mentoring Initiatives
+# Kubernetes Upstream Mentoring Programs

-This folder will be used for all mentoring initiatives for Kubernetes.
+This folder will be used for all mentoring initiatives for contributing to Kubernetes.
+Check out KubeCon and other CNCF events and programs for end user training and learning.

 ---

 We understand that everyone has different learning styles and we want to support as many of those as possible.
 Mentoring is vital to the growth of an individual and organization of every kind.
-For Kubernetes, the larger the project becomes, it's necessary to keep a continuous pipeline of quality contributors.
+For Kubernetes, the larger the project becomes, it's necessary to keep a continuous pipeline of quality contributors and we like having you around!

 ## Current mentoring activities:
 Please reach out to #sig-contribex on slack or come to a mentoring meeting to get involved in planning //TODO add contribex README when this is updated

 Mentors On Demand
 * [Meet Our Contributors](/mentoring/meet-our-contributors.md)